solidi/hl-mods/workspace/redist/readme.txt

 - Dario Casali for the original snark_pit, Napoleon for the rebuild, and AudioCraZ for the reskin of ice_pit
 - Martin "BulliT" Webrant for the autowepswitch code from agmod https://github.com/martinwebrant/agmod
 - Dave Riller for the original lambda_bunker, Napoleon for the rebuild, and AudioCraZ for the reskin of frozen_bunker
+- Goodlyay for the skull sprite found in the life meter https://www.deviantart.com/goodlyay/art/Skull-Sprite-407179427